 Budapest is exciting, bizarre and filled with so many colorful and unusual places to explore on food or by public transportation.
 You will find a multitude of beautiful areas around the city that are very traditional and filled with gorgeous architecture and design.
 Photographing Budapest is fun and relatively easy to maneuver in the compact historic district, which makes all the main attractions and different neighborhoods easy to get to and explore on foot.
 There are many photogenic attractions to consider: food venues and markets, squares filled with impressive architecture, historic monuments and quirky areas of the city to explore and keep your camera buzzing while you tour around.
 To save you some time in visiting Budapest, I will highlight some of my favorite and best places to photograph Budapest.
 Get your camera ready to shoot because you will definitely find plenty of photo opportunities to capture in and around the capital.

-Base of Matthias church and Fisherman’s Bastion
+Visit Matthias church and Fisherman’s Bastion

 The Buda side of the city has so many magnificent attractions and historic landmarks to visit and spend a day or more if you have extra time. when you start from the bottom of Buda Castle hill, you will get some nice uphill views to the ramparts and historical sites at Buda Castle, Matthias church and the Fisherman’s Bastion.
 It’s nice to walk up slowly so you can capture some of the architectural splendor of these impressive monuments and ramparts while walking uphill.
 On the way up are some wonderful views framed views of the city with lots of greenery, peek-a-boo views to different bridges and shoreline along with details of the castle walls above.

 Tip – If you prefer not to climb the trails to the ramparts and main areas of Buda Castle hill, you can easily take the Buda Castle funicular or the Castle bus: no. 16 and 16A from the base which takes you directly to the main tourist areas on top.